7 Best Moka Pot Recipes Anyone Can Master

 Is there anything better than sitting by a sun-kissed patio with some guava pastries and a warm mug of Cuban coffee on a Sunday morning?
 I want to round up our Moka pot recipes with a traditional Cuban brew.

-• One cup of water
+• 1 cup water

-• Half an ounce of medium fine-ground coffee
+• 1/2 oz medium fine-ground coffee

-• Three ounces of hot water
+• 3 oz hot water

-• A Moka pot
+• Brew Moka pot coffee.

-Mix the sugar and coffee vigorously with a whisker until they combine and create a brown paste.
-Remove the Moka pot from the heat and slowly pour coffee into the jug to create a paste.
+• Remove the Moka pot from the heat and slowly pour coffee into the jug to create a paste.

-Keep stirring hard to create a gorgeous foam, known as espuma, for the drink.
-Pour the mixture into the coffee cup and serve immediately.
+• Pour the mixture into the coffee cup and serve immediately.

 7. Brew Tea In A Moka Pot